-Graduate students register for three or more units and, with proper undergraduate preparation, may enroll in courses numbered 500 to 699.
+Graduate students register for three units and, with proper undergraduate preparation, may enroll in courses numbered 500 and above.
+Students working on a Master of Arts in Religion should register for graduate courses only.

-Students should consult their advisers to ensure that they are registered for the correct number of units.
+The student should consult his adviser to ensure that the correct number of units is being registered for.